Submit our quick form and get quotes now!

 Buyers will then have to prove that there is a hidden defect and the sellers will have to prove the opposite.
-Besides, the steps required with insurers to obtain compensation can be tedious and not always conclusive.
+Besides, the steps required by insurers to obtain compensation can be tedious and not always conclusive.

 Once again, you should not believe that selling without a legal guarantee will protect you from lawsuits.
 Indeed, a prosecution motivated by the discovery of what could be considered in court as a hidden defect cannot be ruled out.

-It is therefore intending to avoid all the problems caused by the presence of contaminated soil that a soil test must be carried out.
+It is therefore intended to avoid all the problems caused by the presence of contaminated soil that a soil test must be carried out.
 After all, as the saying goes: better safe than sorry!

-RenoQuotes.com can help you with your soil test.
+RenoQuotes.com can help you with your soil testing.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.